CIMH-Clinical-Psychology/DeSMRRest-TDLM-Simulation/README.md

 Code for the resting state analysis and simulation data using TDLM for the paper "Challenges in Replay Detection by TDLM in Post-Encoding Resting State"

+For an overview of the experiment and results head to GH-pages: **[DeSMRRest-TDLM-Simulation](https://github.com/CIMH-Clinical-Psychology/DeSMRRest-TDLM-Simulation)**

+Find the preprint at XXX

 ### 1. Getting started

 First install the requirements using pip `pip install -r requirements.txt`.
 It is recommended to run this in a dedicated environment not to mix up your current Python installation.
 You can do so e.g. using [conda env](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).